 However, don’t be misled by the fact that most of the initial acting acclaim will center around Banks and Weaver (the two with the largest parts), as everyone in this electric ensemble is exceptional, such as the aforementioned Wunmi Mosaku as one of the lone Black women assisting Virginia, Grace Edwards (Modern Love, Schooled) as Joy’s curious daughter Charlotte, and Chris Messina (Birds of Prey, I Care a Lot) wayward husband Will (who makes a meaningful impression in spite of a misguided subplot with Kate Mara as Joy’s best friend, Lana), among many others.
 Every actor also feels right at home in the atmosphere of the 60s, an accomplishment assisted by Nagy’s deft, period-accurate directing style, Greta Zozula’s (The Half of It, Never Goin’ Back) calm throwback cinematography, and a stupendous soundtrack, featuring hits from Nancy Sinatra, The Velvet Underground, and Jennifer Warnes.
 It’s this extra level of care that makes one even more elated that Nagy is the one who took on this story to tell in film; this is no simple or blandly straightforward retelling of a significant moment for the women’s rights movement, but rather a studious and stylized survey of the Jane Collective that offers both an emotionally enrichening experience and exuberant entertainment, enhanced by Nagy’s clear and voice and vision.

-Call Jane premiered at the Sundance Film Festival on January 21, 2022.
-The film will be released in the US by Roadside Attractions, and internationally by Protagonist Pictures.
+Call Jane premiered at the Sundance Film Festival on January 21, 2022, and will be released in US theaters on October 28, 2022 and in UK cinemas on November 4.